Last update: 10 months ago

 White vinegar and baking soda

-Being a strong acid itself, vinegar can serve as effective cat urine remover.
+Being a strong acid itself, vinegar can serve as an effective cat urine remover.
 Using a towel or paper, try to absorb as much of the urine as possible.
 It’s important to do this because it will prevent deeper penetration of the fluid into the carpet.

 Once you’re done, mix together equal parts of vinegar and water, pour the solution into a spray bottle and start spraying.
 Don’t worry about the vinegar smell because it will fade after a good airing.
 Adding liquid soap to the mixture could reduce the strong odour.

 Inexpensive but very useful, baking soda could do more than just double the size of your cake.
-Sprinkle some of it on the entire stain, right after you’ve sprayed with the solution.
+Sprinkle some of it on the entire stain right after you’ve sprayed with the solution.

 The white powder is a powerful home remedy that neutralizes cat urine odour without harming the carpet’s fabric.
 Leave the concoction to do its magic overnight and then vacuum the area.

-Another way to remove cat urine from carpet is to combine a quarter of a cup of Hydrogen Peroxide (3%), 1 tbs of baking soda and 1 tbs of dishwashing product.
+Another way to remove cat urine from the carpet is to combine a quarter of a cup of Hydrogen Peroxide (3%), 1 tbs of baking soda and 1 tbs of dishwashing product.
 This special blend can work very well for both old and new spots.
 Once the towel takes all the liquid in, you can start spraying.

-Natural ways to remove dog urine from carpets
+Ways to remove dog urine from carpets

 The good old vinegar and baking soda can come to the rescue once more!
 What effectively neutralizes dog urine is a combination of both products (1 tbs each).
 In addition, put half a spoon of dishwasher soap, preferably with an orange or lemon scent.
 While the first two ingredients destroy the structure of the dog urine, the fruit aroma will substitute the unpleasant odour.